project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/99-sam-schiller-on-why-100-dollars-per-tonne-of-co2e-stored-is-key-to-kick-start-regen-ag-and-how-to-get-there.md

 ---
-title: 99 Sam Schiller on why 100 dollars per tonne of CO2e stored is key to kick start regen ag and how to get there
+title: 99 Sam Schiller On Why 100 Dollars Per Tonne Of Co2e Stored Is Key To Kick Start Regen Ag And How To Get There
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2020-12-15)